Skip to main content

 • Stable mobile and web applications used daily in real office environments

-The platform remained reliable and extensible despite increasing scope and complexity.
+The platform has remained reliable and extensible despite increasing scope, a growing tenant roster, and a shrinking engineering team.

 Tech Stack